-Required: Completed Excel Budget Form and Budget Justification
+Required: Completed Excel Budget Form (link coming soon)

-Strongly Encouraged: evidence of support and intended partnership from collaborators across disciplines and outside of OSU [note: the ORA team is working on an electronic verification of collaborator support coming soon.
+Strongly Encouraged: evidence of support and intended partnership from collaborators across disciplines and outside of OSU.
+Link to electronic verification of collaborator support coming soon.
 This brief survey will allow collaborators to verify that they have reviewed your draft narrative; intend to collaborate as indicated; and the planned compensation and incentives are equitable without the burden of composing a letter of support.

-Budgets will vary among projects and should reflect realistic costs that might be incurred implementing the scope of work planned for team building and/or proposal development.
+Budgets will vary among projects and should reflect realistic costs that might be incurred implementing the scope of work described int eh narrative plan.
 Applicants should ask for what they need, rather than developing budgets around the maximum allowable request.

 Pre-submission consultation with your home college(s) and unit is required.
-College-based staff can support budget development and the Excel Budget Form will need to be completed and uploaded in the Infoready platform as part of your pitch package.
+College-based staff can support budget development and complete the Excel Budget Form (link coming soon) will need to be completed and uploaded in the Infoready platform as part of your pitch package.
 NOTE: applications without a completed budget that clearly defines the amount and source of match will not be considered for funding.

 Allowable costs: Costs must represent new investments or allocation of effort and time to research development and cannot offset ongoing college or unit costs.
-Allowable costs include, but are not necessarily limited to: PI summer or academic-year effort; honoraria to external collaborators; travel, incentives and other costs for external partners; research support staff; materials, subscriptions, equipment use associated with producing preliminary results; facilitation, travel, workshop costs, hosting, etc.
+Allowable costs include, but are not necessarily limited to: PI summer or academic-year effort; honoraria to external collaborators; travel, incentives and other costs for external partners; research support staff; materials, subscriptions, equipment use associated with producing preliminary results; facilitation, travel, workshop costs, hosting, facilitation, etc.

 Costs for capital equipment, subawards, and indirect costs are not allowable in the project budget.
 The Budget Justification must clearly state how each cost will advance new efforts to develop a transdisciplinary team, generate viable products and early results, and produce and/or submit a large transdisciplinary proposal.

-Match: The RAA Tracks A1 and A2 require matching funds from the home college(s) and/or unit(s).
-This 1:1 match may come from units other than the tenure home (if appropriate) and may be split between units in cases of joint appointments.
-For example, for $50,000 in Total Project Cost, $25,000 in funds will come from the Research Office and $25,000 from the PI’s College or unit.
+Match: All seed fund requests require matching funds from the home college(s) and/or unit(s).
+This is a 1:1 match.
+For a $50,000 in Total Project Cost, $25,000 in funds will come from the Research Office and $25,000 from the PI’s College or unit.
+Match may come from units other than the tenure home (if appropriate) and may be split between units in cases of joint appointments and/or established collaborations.